abarhoum/SitecoreCustomizedContentEditor/README.md

 ```
 2) Download this package to your sitecore insatance : Package/HTMLTooltipNoCustomization-1.zip

-If you want to do more customization please follow
+**If you want to do more customization please follow the following steps:**

 1) Install the sitecore package Package/TooltipHTMLField-1.zip.
 2) Publish the project to the root folder of Sitecore.
 3) Navigate to src\SitecoreCustomizedContentEditor\SitecoreCustomizedContentEditor\sitecore\shell\themes\standard\default\customhelptooltip.css file, where you can modify the css classes.